Kruščica concentration camp: Camp conditions

 On 28 August, the first transport of 1,100 Jewish women and children arrived from Gospić via Slavonski Brod.
 At 3:00 a.m. on 3 September, the Ustaše raided the apartments of 500 Sarajevan Jews, and gave them thirty minutes to gather their belongings and assemble on the street.
 Under police escort, these Jews were taken to Sarajevo's main railway station and forced into cattle cars.
 They were subsequently taken to Kruščica.
 Their departure was followed by the frantic looting of their apartments.
 On 8 September, similar raids were conducted on the apartments of another 500 Sarajevan Jews.
 This group was also dispatched to Kruščica.
 On 15 September, two representatives of the Jewish community were permitted to visit Kruščica.
 They reported that the camp held around 3,000 detainees, including 300 Serbs, but failed to mention whether they were rounded up separately or together with the Jews.
 The inmates told the representatives they were not given any food until their fourth day at the camp.

-Nikola Tursun, an Ustaše official from Travnik, estimated that Kruščica contained 1,539 inmates by mid-September.
-The historian Jens Hoppe believes that this figure is "most likely too low", suggesting that the camp held at least 3,000 prisoners during this period, mostly Jewish women, but also around 300 Serb women from Herzegovina.
+Nikola Tusun, an Ustaše official from Travnik, estimated that by mid-September Kruščica held 1,539 prisoners.
+The historian Jens Hoppe believes this figure is "most likely too low", and suggests the camp held at least 3,000 inmates at this time, mostly Jewish women, but also around 300 Serb women from Herzegovina.
 "Conditions at Kruščica were perhaps even more frightful than at Jasenovac," the historian Yehuda Bauer writes.
 The prisoners were forced to live in semi-finished barracks, half with no floors, in poor sanitary conditions which resulted in the spread of lice among a majority of the inmates.
 The inmates were given a ladle of bean soup each day and soon resorted to eating grass and pumpkin leaves to survive.
 "Malnourishment rendered them hollow-eyed," the physician Janko Pajas remarked.
 "Their skin was peeling off, their hair was falling out, and they had loose teeth."
 The Jewish community in Sarajevo sent food to the camp, but it is unlikely that any of it reached the prisoners.
 Zagreb's Jewish community also sent about twenty crates of food, but this was likewise never distributed among the inmates.
 By some accounts, the Ustaše burned these food parcels before the eyes of the emaciated inmates, who were unable to retrieve anything.
 Sexual harassment and rape were common.
 Although the camp commander prohibited the guards from entering the women's quarters, they paid no heed.

 The local inhabitants were aware of the camp's existence and the atrocious conditions to which its inmates were subjected.
 Some even complained to the local authorities, to no avail.
 In one instance, an Italian diplomatic delegation visited the camp to uncover if it contained any Italian citizens, who would be eligible for their protection.
 In late September or early October, some of the camp's Serb prisoners were killed in Smrikama, near Travnik.